 - Monitoring a cyst for any changes, or guiding a needle to drain a cyst

-Albemarle Hospital is recognized as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
+Sentara Albemarle Medical Center is recognized as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 The hospital earned the ACR Gold Standard of Accreditation in breast ultrasound (including ultrasound-guided breast biopsy), and all breast imaging staff and equipment are certified under the ACR accreditation.

 If you are scheduled for a breast ultrasound and have any questions or concerns, please call (252) 384-5144 to speak to one of our highly skilled sonographers.